Estimates for the Weyl coefficient of a two-dimensional canonical system

 \subsection{The comparison result}

-Let $H$ and $\widetilde H$ be Hamiltonians on $[a,b)$ such that none of their diagonal entries vanishes on a neighbourhood of $a$.
-We use the freedom in the choice of the parameter $q$ in \thref{Y98}, and therefore also make a notational distinction: set
+Let $H$ and $\widetilde H$ be Hamiltonians on $[a,b)$ such that none of their diagonal entries vanishes a.e.
+We use the freedom in the choice of the parameter $\eta$ in \thref{Y98}, and therefore also make a notational distinction: set